iseahound/Vis2/README.md

     #c:: Vis2.service.Tesseract.TextRecognize(, "eng+deu")
     ; "eng+deu" is passed directly to Tesseract.
 ```
-5. Changing the service provider to Google.
-The second parameter is specific to the service provider and invalid here.
+5. Switching the service provider to Google.
+The second parameter is specific to the service provider, and is invalid here.
 ```
     #include <Vis2>
     #c:: Vis2.service.Google.TextRecognize()